 Pharmacies are contractually obligated to honor most GoodRx coupons, while cash prices are estimates, as marked.
 If the GoodRx coupon price is lower than the cash price the pharmacy is able to offer, you can use the coupon instead.

 How do I find the coupon price if you're listing a cash price?

 1. Click on the price or pharmacy name.

 2. Select the tab that says “Higher Prices.”
-In this window, we'll show you the next lowest price available price for your prescription.
-You can click and print the coupon.
+In this window, we'll show you the next lowest price available for your prescription.
+If a discount or coupon price is available, you can click on the green "GET FREE DISCOUNT" button to pull up the coupon.